alexwlchan/alexwlchan.net/src/index.md

 I've put a bunch of things on the Internet, including:

-*   [My personal blog](/all-posts/), which covers a range of topics, including programming, photography, colour theory, and Chinese dictionaries
+*   [My personal blog](/all-posts/), which covers a range of topics, from programming to photography, from colour theory to Chinese dictionaries.

 *   Everything I do for [Wellcome Collection](/projects/#wellcome-collection), a museum and library where I'm part of a team working on digital preservation, the website, and the online catalogue.